Unit4: History

 Unit4 was founded in 1980 by Chris Ouwinga and listed on the Amsterdam Stock Exchange in 1998.

 In 2000, Unit4 merged with the Norwegian ERP software house Agresso Group ASA and the company name was changed to Unit4Agresso.

 In March 2014, Unit4 was acquired by international venture capital firm Advent International.

 In 2015, Unit4 rebranded its Coda financial management software package as Unit4 Financials.
 The Unit4 People Platform was also launched in 2015 as the foundation for Unit4 business applications using Microsoft Azure technology.

 In April 2019, Mike Ettling, former president of SAP SuccessFactors and CEO of NGA Human Resources, became Unit4's CEO.

-Global growth private equity firm TA Associates announced the strategic growth buy out of Unit4 for more than $2bn in March 2021.
-Global private markets firm, Partners Group, will invest alongside TA.
+Global growth private equity firm TA Associates announced the strategic growth buy out of Unit4 for more than $2billion in March 2021.
+Global private markets firm, Partners Group, invested alongside TA.
 In April 2021, Unit4 released ERPx, its next-generation intelligent Enterprise Resource Planning (ERP) solution built for mid-market, people-centric organizations.

 In January 2025, Unit4 announced that Simon Paris had been appointed as CEO, succeeding Mike Ettling, who had led Unit4 for almost six years.